Gemma867/Master_thesis_EEG/README2.md

-# Project README
+# README

 This repository contains the R code, saved model parameters, and figures corresponding to the different stages of the analysis.
+The original EEG data is not included in the repository

 The project is organized into four main directories: